Trust stores and chains of trust—an introduction

-After a candidate certification path is constructed, browsers validate it using information contained in the certificates.
-A path is valid if browsers can cryptographically prove that, starting from a trust anchor, each certificate’s corresponding private key was used to issue the next one in the path, all the way down to the end-entity certificate.
-RFC 5280 describes a standard algorithm that browsers follow to validate a certification path of X.509 certificates.
+Once a potential certification path has been established, browsers authenticate it by utilizing the data embedded within the certificates.
+A path is deemed valid if browsers can cryptographically confirm that, originating from a trust anchor, the private key corresponding to each certificate was employed to generate the subsequent one in the path, leading all the way down to the end-entity certificate.
+RFC 5280 provides a conventional algorithm that browsers adhere to when validating a certification path of X.509 certificates.

 Image 3: Certificate Validity Verification

-In a nutshell, browsers iterate through all certificates in the path starting with the trust anchor, validating each certificate’s basic information and critical extensions.
-If the procedure concludes with the last certificate in the path without errors, then the path is accepted as valid.
-If errors are produced, the path is marked as invalid.
+Essentially, browsers verify all certificates in the path, starting from the trust anchor, and authenticate each certificate's fundamental data and vital extensions.
+Once the process reaches the final certificate in the path without any discrepancies, the path is deemed valid.
+If inconsistencies arise, the path is labeled as invalid.

-Regardless of any extensions, browsers must always verify basic certificate information such as the signature or the issuer.
-The sequence of checks that browsers perform are the following:
+Regardless of any extensions, browsers are obligated to always validate basic certificate data like the signature or the issuer.
+The sequence of validations that browsers execute are as follows:

-The signature on the certificate can be verified using normal public-key cryptography.
-If the signature is invalid, then the certificate is considered to be modified after its issuance and is therefore rejected.
+The certificate's signature can be authenticated using standard public-key cryptography.
+If the signature is found to be invalid, it implies that the certificate has been altered post-issuance and is consequently rejected.

-A certificate’s validity period is the time interval during which the signing CA warrants that it will maintain information about its status.
-Browsers reject any certificates with a validity period ending before or starting after the date and time of the validation check.
+A certificate’s validity period is the time span during which the signing CA guarantees to maintain its status information.
+Browsers dismiss any certificates with a validity duration that ends before or begins after the date and time of the validation check.

 3. The browser checks the certificate’s revocation status

-When a certificate is issued, it is expected to be in use for its entire validity period.
-Various circumstances may cause a certificate to become invalid before it naturally expires.
-Such circumstances might include a suspected compromise of their private key.
-In cases like this, a CA needs to revoke the corresponding certificate.
-This is achieved with the use of revocation lists.
+When a certificate is issued, it is anticipated to be in use for its entire validity duration.
+However, certain circumstances may cause a certificate to become invalid before its natural expiration.
+Such situations might include a suspected compromise of the certificate’s private key.
+In such instances, a CA must revoke the corresponding certificate.
+This is accomplished through the use of revocation lists.

 There are two methods for informing users of certificate revocation.
 One is through Certificate Revocation Lists (CRL).
 CAs periodically issue a signed, time-stamped list of revoked certificates called a certificate revocation list (CRL).
 CRLs are distributed in publicly available repositories, and browsers can acquire and consult the CA’s latest CRL when validating a certificate.
 One flaw of this method is that the time granularity of revocation is limited to the CRL issue period.
 A browser will be notified of revocation only after all currently issued CRLs are scheduled to be updated.
 Depending on the signing CA’s policy, this might take an hour, day, or even up to a week.

-The second alternative method is the Online Certificate Status Protocol (OCSP), which is described in standard document RFC6960.
-OCSP lets a browser request a specific certificate’s revocation status from an online OCSP server.
-When properly configured, OCSP is much more immediate and avoids the CRL update-latency issue mentioned above.
-In addition, OCSP Stapling improves performance and speed.
+An alternate method is the Online Certificate Status Protocol (OCSP), outlined in the standard document RFC6960.
+This protocol allows a browser to request the revocation status of a specific certificate from an online OCSP server.
+When properly set up, OCSP is far more immediate and circumvents the issue of CRL update latency mentioned earlier.
+Moreover, OCSP Stapling enhances both performance and speed.

 4. The browser verifies the issuer

-X.509 certificates are normally associated with two properties: the issuer, which is the entity owning the signing key and the subject, which refers to the owner of the public key that the certificate authenticates (see Image 1 above).
-Browsers check that a certificate’s issuer field is the same as the subject field of the previous certificate in the certificate path.
+Typically, X.509 certificates are associated with two characteristics: the issuer, or the entity that owns the signing key, and the subject, referring to the owner of the public key that the certificate verifies (refer to Image 1 above).
+Browsers verify that the issuer field of a certificate matches the subject field of the preceding certificate in the certificate path.